-This berm maintenance effort was conducted over a day and half, from the morning of November 9 to mid-day on November 10, 2015.
+This berm maintenance effort was conducted over a day and a half, from the morning of November 9 to mid-day on November 10, 2015.
+Delays due to traffic conditions and slow turn around at the sand source required additional work on the second morning.